godbout/Scrolla.docs/README.md

 # Why Scrolla

 I'm lazy af.
-Can't bother moving the hands away from the keyboard.
+Can't be bothered moving the hands away from the keyboard.

 # License